 1. Protection of cultural rights

-Few Ugandans are conversant with cultural rights, yet these are as important as any others and they are provided for under national and international law.
+Few Ugandans are conversant with cultural rights, yet these are as important as any other rights.
+Cultural rights are provided for under national and international law.
 We must indeed express to policy makers the need for policy change to place cultural rights much higher on the national agenda than is currently the case.
-Accordingly, CCFU is promoting a better understanding of cultural rights in Uganda through publications and exposure events and, in collaboration with a range of other organisations and cultural heritage activists has spearheaded a coalition to lobby relevant key policy makers and government to make the necessary changes.
+Accordingly, CCFU is promoting a better understanding of cultural rights in Uganda through publications and exposure events.
+In collaboration with a range of other organisations and cultural heritage activists, CCFU has spearheaded a coalition to lobby relevant key policy makers and government to make the necessary changes.

 The cultural rights of ethnic minorities are especially at risk and require urgent attention (in terms of status, access to one’s language and cultural heritage, political representation and access to cultural sites).
 Further, ethnic minorities are often at risk of seeing their culture assimilated by more numerous neighbouring groups.
 CCFU therefore works with indigenous minorities to develop status reports and engage district authorities on their cultural rights.
 The Foundation is also active in documenting oral histories, supporting advocacy platforms at district and national level; and developing cultural resource centres and Community Museums as sustainable enterprises.